WISeAgent/log4j2/README.md

       }
     }

  ### 5. Start your REST API service from IDE or from command line

+        java -jar target/vul-log4j2-0.0.1-SNAPSHOT.jar

- From your browse, entry to the following to trigger the REST API call, and noticed that the ${java:OS} variable has been replace by the OS value in the INFO log.
+From your browser, entry to the following to trigger the REST API call.

     http://localhost:8080/PayLoad?payload=${java:os}